varnish/Varnish-Book/varnish_sysadmin.rst

    regsuball() is that the latter changes all occurrences while the former only affects the first match.

-   `purge_hash` and `purge_url` are the two original purge functions provided, and are generally not used much.
-The purer and more flexible `purge` function can perform the same task. ``purge_url(foo)`` is the equivalent of ``purge("req.url ~ " foo)``: Add a URL, host name excluded, to the purge list.
-The `purge_hash` function is only useful if you need to purge by the actual hash, and was provided as a low-cost method of purging by hostname and URL before the general-purpose `purge` method was available.
-It is deprecated.
+   ``ban_url` is one of the original ban functions provided, and are generally not used much.
+The more flexible `ban()` function can perform the same task. ``ban_url(foo)`` is the equivalent of ``ban("req.url ~ " foo)``: Add a URL, host name excluded, to the ban list.
 We will go through purging in detail in later chapters.

-   `restart` offers a way to re-run the VCL logic, starting at vcl_recv.
+   `return(restart)` offers a way to re-run the VCL logic, starting at vcl_recv.
 All changes made up until that point are kept and the `req.restarts` variable is incremented.
 The `max_restarts` parameter defines the maximum number of restarts that can be issued in VCL before an error is triggered, thus avoiding infinite looping.

-   `return()` is used when execution of a VCL domain (for example vcl_recv) is completed and control is returned to varnish with a single instruction as to what should happen next.
+   `return()` is used when execution of a VCL domain (for example vcl_recv) i s completed and control is returned to varnish with a single instruction as to what should happen next.
 Return values are `lookup`, `pass`, `pipe`, `fetch`, `deliver` and `hash`, but only a limited number of them are available in each VCL domain.